Office of Administrative (Rule to Show Cause) Hearings

 Administrative Hearings provide the person an opportunity to defend their conduct at a hearing prior to any penalty and /or abatement being imposed.
 If you have received a violation notice instructing you to appear for an Administrative Hearing, it is your responsibility to attend the hearing, or arrange to have an authorized representative appear on your behalf.
 Failure to attend may impact the submission of evidence to be considered by the Administrative Hearing Officer.

 The Administrative Hearing Officer ensures the right of all persons to be treated in a fair and unbiased manner.
 Formal rules of evidence shall not apply, but fundamental due process shall be observed and shall govern the proceeding.
 All parties in attendance are expected to be professional, courteous, and respectful during the hearing.
 A written decision will be mailed to the property owner/responsible party within twenty (20) business days of the hearing.
-Should the property owner/responsible party disagree with the decision an appeal can be applied for within twenty (20) business days from the date of the Hearing decision.
+Should the property owner/responsible party wish to appeal the decision because they believe the hearing officer was arbitrary and capricious, an appeal can be applied for within twenty (20) business days from the date of the Hearing decision.

 Frequently Asked Questions (FAQs)